 The problem with the current message processing rules and TCI is that, since they are based upon broadcast mediums, they do not allow any heterogeneity within a single flow and an outgoing interface.
 This is due to the fact that broadcast networks do not allow for heterogeneity of the transmission anyway.
 That is the reason why the LUB of the reservations requested for that interface is computed, thus making downstream merging.

 A VC management strategy that supports heterogeneity does not need this downstream merging, or at least, no downstream merging of all the next hops in the interface.
-A more flexible scheme is necessary, that permits different "merging groups" within a certain interface.
+A more flexible scheme is necessary, that permits different "Merging Groups" within a certain interface.
 This general model includes the current model, if all next hops are considered as one merging group.
-A Merging Group (MG) is defined as the group of next hops with the same outgoing interface, whose reservation requests for a certain flow should be merged downstream, in order to establish a reservation.
-Thus a MG corresponds to a subset R_k of a partition p of the heterogeneous multicast group as it was defined in the preceding sections.
+A Merging Group (MG) is defined as the group of next hops with the same outgoing interface, whose reservation requests for a certain flow should be merged downstream, in order to establish a reservation (Figure 6).